Right Arrow

 Scenario:

-A trench worker is installing drainage pipe when the trench wall collapses, trapping and suffocating him under several tons of soil.
+A crew member is installing drainage pipe when the trench wall collapses, trapping and suffocating him under several tons of soil.

 Root Causes & Impact: